// LIVE MARKET DATA

 What investors learned

 Short interest above 50% is a dangerous signal — in either direction.
 High short interest can be rocket fuel if sentiment turns.
-It also showed that retail investor coordination via social media is now a real market force that professionals can't ignore.

 What happened next